solitude-alive/DL-project/README.md

+# Pixel-to-Pixel project

-This a framework about DeepLearning Project.
+This is the project about Pixel-to-Pixel task.
 Give an example about [cycle-gan](https://junyanz.github.io/CycleGAN/) and [pix2pix](https://phillipi.github.io/pix2pix/).

+This project can also serve as a structure for deep learning projects.

 ## Project Structure
 ```